 Read More: Douglas XB-42 Mixmaster – Good Vibrations?

-Different versions of the aircraft are exposed in museums all around the United States, with the first-ever F-111 exposed in Air Force Flight Test Center Museum, Edwards AFB, Palmdale, California.
+Different versions of the aircraft are showcased in museums all around the United States, with the first-ever F-111 exhibited at the Air Force Flight Test Center Museum, Edwards AFB, Palmdale, California.

-Additionally, an F-111G is exposed in RAAF Museum, Point Cook, Victoria, Australia, and an F-111E and F-111F are exposed in the United Kingdom.
+Additionally, an F-111G is displayed in the RAAF Museum, Point Cook, Victoria, Australia, and an F-111E and F-111F can be seen in museums in the UK.

 - Crew: 2